 To learn more about our New Student Orientation program.

 Placement and Assessment

 All incoming students are placed into Dean College English and Mathematics classes and sections appropriate to their declared major as well as their skill level based on information submitted to the College during the admission process, including high school transcript, transfer credit, and/or any submitted standardized test scores (SAT, ACT, AP, IB or CLEP).
-Students will then review these class placements when they receive their course schedule for the upcoming semester (at New Student Orientation, International Student Orientation, or Bulldog Beginnings), and can request adjustments to these placements at that time by speaking with their Success and Career Advisor.
+Students will then review these class placements when they receive their course schedule for the upcoming semester and can request adjustments to these placements at that time by speaking with their Success and Career Advisor.